SL-Pirate/dart_odbc/README.md

 This package has been tested to be working on the following Database Servers

-- Microsoft SQL Sever
+- Microsoft SQL Server
 - Oracle
+- MariaDB / MySQL

 ### Local testing

-- This gives an overview on how you can setup the environment for testing with SQL Server on linux.
-For windows or mac, please check out the official documentation from Microsoft mentioned above.
+This gives an overview of how you can set up the environment for testing with SQL Server on Linux.
+For Windows or macOS, please check out the official documentation from Microsoft mentioned above.

 #### Getting SQL server up and running

-1. Get a working sql server.
-For this you can use a sql server instance from a managed provider or install it locally or on docker.
+1. Get a working SQL Server.
+For this you can use a SQL Server instance from a managed provider or install it locally or on Docker.
 2. For docker setup check out [this guide](https://learn.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?tabs=cli&pivots=cs1-bash)

 #### Setting up `unixodbc` and the Microsoft SQL Server ODBC driver